 “Country leaders who are reported to be committing human rights abuses are often untouchable by international justice mechanisms like the International Criminal Court.
 This leaves their citizens at high risk,” said Dr. Brown.
 “One way to protect these people is to dry up their leaders’ access to money.”

-“Financial investigations could get you evidence of involvement of senior and peripheral players that you might not get by only looking at crime-based evidence,” said Mr. Trewhitt, who is the Executive Director of the Institute for International Criminal Investigations – which offers a course on the financial dimensions of war crimes investigation.
+“Financial investigations could get you evidence of involvement of senior and peripheral players that you might not get by only looking at crime-based evidence,” said Mr. Trewhitt, who is the Executive Director of the Institute for International Criminal Investigations – which offers a course on the financial dimensions of war crimes investigations.

 The current legal framework for intergovernmental cooperation – as well as between the International Criminal Court and states – does not favour financial investigations, but there are ways to get around this say the experts.
 According to some of the experts interviewed, the reluctance of international mechanisms and their state donors to take on a financial investigative capacity could be based on the potentially controversial implications of these findings.